 systemd-networkd

 and then creating a Podman bridge network for each container group, specifying the VRF.
-This was a promising and straightforward solution that met most of my requirements, except for one critical issue: DNS server doesn't work.
+DHCP works with this setup, but DNS server doesn't.
 While I was able to forceaardvark-dns

 to use the VRF by using a wrapper script (exec ip vrf exec MY-VRF aardvark-dns "$@"